ombori/grid-docs/grid-signals/main-functions.md

 })
 ```

-Initialize session manager instance.
+Initialize Grid Signals instance.
 You must pass an object to the init function which consists of the following properties.

 Calling this method will return a promise that will always succeed, so there's no need to monitor the outcome.
-If you need to know the outcome, you can use the [getInstance](/session-manager/main-functions?id=getinstance) method.
+If you need to know the outcome, you can use the [getInstance](/grid-signals/main-functions?id=getinstance) method.

 #### Parameters